alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 </div>
 ```

-First, they add HTML markup to suggest that the user upgrades his browser to a newser version.
+First, they add HTML markup to suggest that the user upgrades his browser to a newer version.

 ```css
 .unsupported {